Izan24/PBL4/README.md

 # Clock-In Control

-BChef is a visual aplication ...
+CIC is a visual aplication ...

 ## Rest API project